Back to Blog

 Week 2: Testing and Calibration

 Week two is where your AI employee starts working — but under close supervision.
+Treat this fortnight the way you would treat a probationary period for a human hire.

 Days 8-10: Controlled Testing